OpenNews/srccon-work/scholarships.md

 * White journalists who work with technology from local and regional news organizations

 ## How to apply
 Select the "Would you like to be considered for a SRCCON:WORK scholarship?" option on the form to tell us why you'd like to attend SRCCON:WORK.
 A few scholarship-specific questions will then pop onto the form.
+The form will be open October 11-18.

 ## When notifications go out
 Notifications for scholarships will go out alongside invitations to attend.